 East - The East Course starts and finishes on the main site and is highlighted by seven 'home paddock' holes.
 The bunkering is superb while the greens, though smaller than the West's, are beautifully constructed and sloped.

-It incorporates some of the most dramatic undulation on the course, the short four, long four, and mid four start is brilliant with clear risk and reward options from the tee and birdie to double bogey possibilities.
+It incorporates some of the most dramatic undulations on the course, the short four, long four, and mid four starts are brilliant with clear risk and reward options from the tee and birdie to double bogey possibilities.
 The closing stretch starts with the short par 4 15th and the heavily bunkered 16th, which is the flattest 'home paddock' hole of either course but one of the best and most underrated par 3s in Melbourne.
-The final two holes are famously used on the world renowned Composite Course.
+The final two holes are famously used on the world-renowned Composite Course.

 Kingston Heath Golf Club

 Kingston Heath is one of the Golf Clubs of the world famous Melbourne Sandbelt and has hosted numerous national championships including nine Australian Opens, 2 Australian Masters and the 2016 World Cup of Golf.
 The course is currently ranked number 20 in the world and is regarded by many, including some of the world's best golfers as one of Australia's finest golf courses.